-In this article we will show you, How to Load Data From Text File to SQL Server in Informatica with example.
+In this article, we will show you, How to Load Data From Text File to SQL Server in Informatica with an example.
 For this example, we are going to use the below show text file data (Employee table)

 and the Destination table is File Destination.
 As you can see, it is an Empty table